longears/kavascript/README.md

 ## New "closure" keyword ##

+This is experimental and likely to change.

 A new keyword "closure" has been added.
-Use it to reduce the visual overload of "function function function" by using a different word for functions which are acting as closures.
+Use it to reduce the visual overload of "function function function" by using a different word for functions which you're just using to create a closure.
 It has two modes depending on the value of CLOSURE_TAILS.

 When CLOSURE_TAILS is False, it is replaced with: `"function ()"` and its block is closed with `"}"`

 When CLOSURE_TAILS is True, it is replaced with `"(function ()"` and its block is closed with `"})();"` In this case, you should not use the "closure" keyword to create single-line closures because they will break.
-This mode is experimental.